 "There is no art without joy." ~Michael Chekhov

-I am certified in the Michael Chekhov Acting Technique via The Great Lakes Michael Chekhov Consortium/Kent State University and I hold an MFA in Acting from Case Western/Cleveland Play House.
+I am certified in the Michael Chekhov Acting Technique via The Great Lakes Michael Chekhov Consortium/Kent State University and am also an Associate Teacher with GLMCC.
+I hold an MFA in Acting from Case Western/Cleveland Play House.

 I have taught a diverse population of students from high school to college to professional actors, using tools and exercises from assorted methodologies.
 I am able to pull from multiple techniques including Michael Chekhov, Stanislavski, Uta Hagen, Viola Spolin, Grotowski, Viewpoints and Laban, among others.

-I have taught at Miami University, Hathaway Brown, Oregon Shakespeare Festival, City College of NY, GLMCC/Kent State University, Dobama Theatre's Emerging Actor Program, NYSTI, as well as private workshops for professional actors in NYC.
+I have taught at Northern Kentucky University, Wright State University, Miami University, Hathaway Brown, Oregon Shakespeare Festival, City College of NY, GLMCC/Kent State University, GLMCC at University of Mount Union, Dobama Theatre's Emerging Actor Program, NYSTI, as well as private workshops for professional actors in NYC.

 Fall 2016: Workshop at Miami University with Musical Theatre students on creating character and Michael Chekhov Technique.